 Reasons a baby might have suck blisters

 Cranial nerve dysfunction - The bones of the infant's skull are able to move in order for them to be able to get around the pelvic bone and be birthed from the vaginal canal.
 Sometimes a baby will get stuck in a position or need additional support to continue through the birth canal.
-Cranial nerves that communicate with the muscles in feeding may be pinched in the process and so feeding is impacted.
+Cranial nerves that communicate with the muscles in feeding may be pinched in the process and impact feeding.

 Why is correct sucking important?

-- Positioning - Position your baby on your body to give them stability.
-A position where they are more upright and gravity helps hold them to your body takes some of the pressure off of you and lets them do their work of latching.
-Try the Koala or laid back position.
-They are both more baby controlled rather than parent controlled.
+Positioning - Position your baby on your body to give them stability.
+A position where they are more upright, and gravity helps hold them to your body, takes some of the pressure off you, and lets them do their work of latching.
+Try the straddle/Koala or laid-back position.
+They are both more baby-controlled rather than parent-controlled.

-- Latch - remember the importance of their neck being able to move both side to side and forward and back during the latching process.
-You may need to start with their mouth and nose well below the nipple so as they tilt their head back in gentle extension, they do not end up above the nipple.
+Latch - remember the importance of their neck being able to move both side to side and forward and back during the latching process.
+Position your baby with their mouth and nose below the nipple so as they tilt their head back in a gentle extension, they do not end up above the nipple.
 Their chin should be low enough on your breast that when their mouth is open wide, the nipple goes in their mouth just under their top lip rather than in the center of their mouth like a bullseye.

-- Make an appointment with your IBCLC - a Board Certified Lactation Consultant who has taken continuing education in the areas of oral function can help you take a closer look at your baby to assess tension in their body and oral function or tightness as a result of oral restrictions.
+Make an appointment with an IBCLC (International Board Certified Lactation Consultant) who has taken continuing education specifically in oral function.
+They can help you assess and identify areas of tension in your baby’s body and oral function or tightness due to oral restrictions.
 Not all IBCLCs have the same skill sets, so be sure to ask if this is a focus of their practice.

-- Tongue tie release - before going for a tongue tie or other oral restriction release, you need to work with your IBCLC to prepare your baby.
+Tongue tie release - before going for a tongue tie or other oral restriction release, you must work with your IBCLC to prepare your baby.
 Exercises should be given by your IBCLC both before and after getting rid of the piece of tissue limiting the movement of your baby’s tongue or lips.
-Exercises that target the muscles that have not been being used and others that relax tight muscles from overuse will help for more success after a release.
-The exercises given will differ based on your baby’s function and limitations.
+Exercises that target the muscles that have not been being used and others that relax tight muscles from overuse will help for more success during and after a release.
+The exercises will differ based on your baby’s tongue mobility and limitations.
 Getting a release without the preparation work will not get the desired results and may make feeding more difficult for your baby.